 The city of Hangzhou was a major consideration in the location of the Hangzhou CIS programme.
 It is a cultural classroom unto itself as both one of China’s oldest cultural hubs, with myriad historic and literary sites, and also one of China's most progressive metropolises, with up-to-date amenities and a booming technology sector.

-Students have many opportunities to go out into the city, with appropriate supervision, for project-based learning activities, community service, and for leisure activities.
+Students have many opportunities to go out into the city, with appropriate supervision, community service, and for leisure activities.

-- WABC: an NGO that promotes Art Therapy for the special needs
+- WABC: NGO that promotes art therapy for adults with special needs

 - Children's Hospital in Hangzhou

 - China Grassroots Football, NGO promoting football education for underprivileged youth

 - Hangzhou Social Welfare Centre